 Introducing an SB customisable staple, the Birthstone Disc Pendant is set with the gemstone of your choice, representing yours or your beloved's birth month.
 Incredibly personal, the 9KA measurement of the purity of gold alloyed with other metals, 9K gold is composed of 37.5% pure gold and the remainder alloy. yellow gold disc highlights the chosen gemstone in a beautiful gold setting.
 Part of the SB Modular edit, the pendant is designed to dangle from one of our Gold or Diamond Modular Connectors.

+As this product is customisable, do contact us for lead times.
 Please note that the chain is sold separately.

 - Metal: 9k Yellow Gold